pascallaliberte/sharpen.page/understand.md

 * An uptick in cancellations
 * A slowdown in sales
 * A surprising success you didn’t see coming
+* Support interactions that tell you there's a different kind of buyer all of a sudden

 ## You've Started with Your Research